ChanrajMandok/deribit_volatility_surface_area/readme.md

 ### 3. Methodology Implementation

 In developing a methodological approach for the volatility surface, I've emphasized adherence to non-arbitrage theories while leveraging computational methods to ensure precision and efficiency.Central to my approach is the RectBivariateSpline, a tool designed for two-dimensional data interpolation.
-Its significance in this context is manifold:
+Its significance in this context is:

 **Dimensionality Alignment:** The volatility surface operates in a two-dimensional framework, marked by moneyness and time-to-maturity.
 The RectBivariateSpline, by design, caters to such bi-dimensional data, ensuring precise interpolations.